licensee/licensee/README.md

 By calculating the percent changed from the known license, you can tell, e.g., that a given license is 98% similar to the MIT license, that 2% likely representing the copyright line being properly adapted to the project.

+Licensee will even diff the distributed license with the original, so you can see exactly what, if anything's been changed.

 ## Usage

 ```ruby